emaanr/notes/Programming/Python/infodump.md

 #### Disassembly

-- If you disassembler iterable Python code, you will see the following instruction calls:
+- If you disassemble iterable Python code, you will see the following instruction calls:
   - `GET_ITER` which is invoking the `iter()` function which is `__iter__()` dunder method under the hood.
   - `FOR_ITER` which is inboking the `next()` function which is `__next__()` dunder method under the hood.

 #### Check if Iterable

+- There are a number of ways to check if something is iterable, three of which are exemplified.

 ##### Way 1